 - Each patient receives detailed information and education about his procedure along with a well-designed follow up and care management plan.

 The 3T Multi-Parametric MRI – BlueLaser™ Guided Prostate Laser Ablation Procedure

 During the procedure Dr. Sperling uses real-time MRI to visualize the tumor, guide precise placement of the latest and most powerful laser fiber, and accurately ablate (destroy) tumors while protecting healthy tissue with “safety zones.”
 This preserves urinary and sexual function.
+Additionally, a catheter is used to protect the urethra and other structures during ablation.
 It is FDA cleared.

 - Pre-procedure MRI confirms placement of applicator in the target tissue.

 - The thin (1.6mm) laser fiber is then placed into the tumor under MRI guidance.
 The laser is activated to begin heating of the tumor.
-Using MR images and software from Visualase allows the physician to see the tissue heating during laser irradiation, and control how much energy is delivered.
+Using MR images and software from Visualase allows the physician to see the tissue heating as the laser is activated, and control how much energy is delivered.
 During the procedure the MRI is also used to monitor temperature-sensitive changes in the prostate tissue.
 The result is unparalleled control over how much energy is delivered.
 At the same time, the destruction of tissue and tumor is confirmed.
 Typically, the laser procedure takes about an hour.

 - Results are confirmed with MR images.

 Follow-up Care Plan

 The final step for Focal Laser Ablation is a comprehensive post-treatment follow-up plan to monitor the recovery and progress of each patient.

 Are you a candidate for FLA?